IVSoftware/nested-custom-control/README.md

 </Grid>
 ```

 To specify "what text goes where" `MyCustomGrid` is exposing bindable properties `UserName`, `Phone`, and `Email` to "direct traffic" to the intended target custom control.
+Again, the `MyUserControl` objects are binding their own `Text` property to different properties in the parent gris.

 ```csharp
 public partial class MyCustomGrid : Grid